andreav/jenkins-jcasc/README.md

 ## Docker compose (secrets support)

-With this interaction, no secret can be passed to container (so for instance admin password cannot be modified)
+With docker compose secrets can be passed to container thus creating credentials from configuration.

+As an example, one username/password and one file credentilas will be created.

 Just issue: